Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 I instantly think of our fireplace mantel when it comes to seasonal decorating.
 While Christmas will always be my favorite for mantel decorating, fall is certainly a close second.

 Pumpkins are always a great idea, and generally a hit with the kids.
 You can fill an entire mantel full of mini ones, whether they be real or fake, or intersperse them with a eucalyptus garland.
-Candles are always welcome at this time of the year, too, and make a house feel cozy, even when it’s still warm outside!

 Fall mantel full of natural elements: pumpkins, greenery and wood tones